-Heavy vehicle operators can apply for accreditation under the following National Heavy Vehicle Accreditation Scheme (NHVAS) modules.
+Heavy vehicle operators can apply for accreditation under the 3 National Heavy Vehicle Accreditation Scheme (NHVAS) modules:

-- Operators accredited in the Mass Management module can access additional mass concessions.
+Operators accredited in the Mass Management module can access additional mass concessions.
 These concessions allow vehicles to operate at Concessional Mass Limits (CML) for general access to the road network.
-Participation in the NHVAS Mass Management module is a pre-requisite for access to Higher Mass Limits (HML).

-- Operators with BFM accreditation can operate under more flexible work and rest hours, allowing for (among other things) work of up to 14 hours in a 24-hour period.
-BFM gives operators some flexibility in when drivers can work and rest, as long as the risks of driver fatigue are properly managed.
+Basic Fatigue Management (AFM) - Operators with BFM accreditation can operate under more flexible work and rest hours, allowing for (among other things) work of up to 14 hours in a 24-hour period.
+BFM gives operators some flexibility regarding when drivers can work and rest, if the risks of driver fatigue are properly managed.

 Advanced Fatigue Management (AFM) - AFM brings a genuine risk management approach to managing heavy vehicle driver fatigue.
 Rather than prescribing work and rest hours, AFM offers more flexibility than standard hours or BFM in return for the operator demonstrating greater accountability for managing their drivers’ fatigue risks.
 For more information see Advanced Fatigue Management (AFM).